hdtodd/rtl_watch/README.md

 ### Providing the `rtl_433` server hostname

 `rtl_watch` requires the identity of the `rtl_433` server to which it should connect for MQTT subscription or HTTP streaming.
-You can specifiy that hostname (or IP address) by setting an environment variable or by specifying it on the command line with the `-H` option.
+You can specify that hostname (or IP address) by setting an environment variable or by specifying it on the command line with the `-H` option.
 If not provided on the command line or environment, `rtl_watch` prompts for the hostname and assumes the default port 8433 for HTTP or 1883 for MQTT.

 For HTTP service, only the hostname and `-S HTTP` are needed to start operation (unless the streaming port is not 8433).